 - For most businesses, the employees are one of the biggest costs, one of the biggest risks (mistakes, insurance, law suits) and one of the biggest opportunities (new ideas, collaboration, product knowledge)

-- Every organisation suffers from the Big 5 – insomnia, stress, anxiety, physical pain, mental acuity
+- Every organization suffers from the Big 5 – insomnia, stress, anxiety, physical pain, mental acuity

 - You are losing 5% of your corporate profit/year to the Big 5